(773) 754-7441

 A lot of us have thought or even said “social media is a total mind suck,” but can it also be a helpful tool to inspire and heal?
 I think it all depends on content.

-Headshot 2 crop
+Headshot 2 Crop

 Kyle McKinley, APN, PMHNP